makerdao/community/processes/executive-copy-creation-instructions.md

 10. Inform the Reviewer(s) that the Executive Vote copy is ready for their review.

-11. Merge the approved Executive Vote copy PR.
+11. Ensure the approved Executive Vote copy PR is merged.

-12. Inform technical teams that the copy is ready and provide the link.
+12. Inform technical teams that the Executive Vote copy is ready and provide the link.

 13. Once technical teams have provided a spell address, add it to the Executive Vote copy.